werf/werf/docs/pages/reference/plugging_into_cicd/overview.md

 ### CI/CD configuration integration

 There is a concept of the *environment* in CI/CD systems.
-The environment defines used host nodes, access parameters, information about the Kubernetes cluster connection, job parameters (e.g., used environment variables), and other data.
+The environment defines used host nodes, access parameters, information about the Kubernetes cluster connection, job parameters (e.g., environment variables used), and other data.
 Typical environments are: *development*, *staging*, *testing*, *production*, and *review environments* with support for dynamical names.

 werf also uses the concept of an *environment name* in the [deploying process]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html#environment).